hapijs/hapi/docs/Reference.md

 In the example people are loaded by passing in a names array.
 If a request comes in for `people/john/bob/jenny` then `request.params.names` is set to 'john/bob/jenny'.
 Please note that the route will be matched for a request of `/people/` as names can be 0 or more parts.
 As a result of this behavior, {names*} must appear as the last parameter in the route path.
 In other words, a param with 0 or more path parts must appear at the end of the end of the route path.

+### Request Payload Parsing

+Incoming requests that contains a payload and a supported 'Content-Type' header are parsed when the route _'payload'_ option is set to _'parse'_.
+Currently the following 'Content-Type' header values are automatically parsed and assigned to the `request.payload` value.

+    - application/json
+    - application/x-www-form-urlencoded
+    - multipart/form-data

+When parsing is enabled for a route and the request has a payload and an unsupported 'Content-Type' header an error will be returned to the client.

+The module [formidable](https://npmjs.org/package/formidable) is used for processing the 'multipart/form-data'.
+This is capable of recieving files as well as other form data.
+All values are assigned to their respective form names on the _'payload'_ object.

 ### Route Handler